jayanthtg/AVLoadingIndicatorView/README.md

-# PLEASE NOTE, THIS PROJECT is now maintained by me
+# PLEASE NOTE, THIS PROJECT NOT MAINTAINED

 * * *